 - 1. If the State places a taxpayer under duress promptly to pay a tax when due and relegates him to a post-payment refund action in which he can challenge the tax's legality, the Due Process Clause of the Fourteenth Amendment obligates the State to provide meaningful backward-looking relief to rectify any unconstitutional deprivation. - 2.
-The State must provide a full dollar-for-dollar refund, by credits or payments, of a tax levied in violation of the Commerce Clause, unless the State can show by clear and convincing evidence that the tax paid by a taxpayer seeking a refund was passed on to consumers in such a way that the taxpayer suffered no direct or indirect injury.
-On this issue, the burden of proof rests with the State. - 3.
-The Legislature has great flexibility in determining tax refund procedures as long as constitutional due process requirements are met. - 4.
+The Legislature has great flexibility in determining tax refund procedures as long as constitutional due process requirements are met. - 3.
 The Legislature has expressed a clear intent in $\underline{W.Va.}$ \underline{Code} 11-10-14(i) [1978] and $\underline{W.Va.}$ \underline{Code} 11-10-14b [1992] that the exclusive method for obtaining a tax refund is application for a ruling from the Tax Department Office of Hearings and Appeals, followed, if necessary, by judicial review.